sfvicente/RestApiBestPractices/Docs/HTTPHeaders.md

 <br>

-### Do not require custom headers for operating basic functionality of an API.
+### Do not require custom headers for operating basic functionality of an API

 // TODO: add description